goaileen/goaileen/README.md

-## Hi there 👋

-Hello! 👋  Welcome to my GitHub profile!
+## Hello! 👋  Welcome to my GitHub profile!

 I'm a passionate **programmer, data scientist, and sociologist** with a unique blend of skills in backend development, machine learning, and user-centric design & research!
 I blend **data-driven metholodiges with human-centered design and sociological insights**, aiming to build impactful, yet equitable, solutions for real world challenges.
 I look forward to using the power of **technology, society and data** to address complex problems in order to empower communities.